eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

 """"""""""""""""""

 As explained :ref:`above <DS_key_concepts>` the *clients* send hailing messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.
 This period is specified in the member:

 .. code-block:: bash

-    ParticipantAttributes.rtps.builtin.discovery_config.discoveryServer_client_syncperiod
+    DomainParticipantQos.wire_protocol().builtin.discovery_config.discoveryServer_client_syncperiod

 or the XML tag: